Eddie Cooper (actor)

 Eddie Cooper (born 1987) is a British actor, best known for his portrayal of the main character Charlie Spinner in the CBBC television series Oscar Charlie opposite David Swift.
 Other notable roles are as Albert Sandwich in the BBC film drama Carrie's War, Prince Harry in the television film about Prince William and Sam Warren in parts 1 and 2 of Messiah.
 Cooper made minor appearances in Seven Days to Live and The Truth About Love, and lent his voice to a character in the video game Harry Potter and the Prisoner of Azkaban.
-In 2015, Cooper starred alongside Jake Gyllenhaal and Ellen Greene in Encores! rendition of Little Shop of Horrors, in which he played Audrey II.